andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 A new property, called `traversalPolicy`, is added to **java.scene.Parent**.
 This property enables customization of the order of traversal within the said parent, by specifying a custom **TraversalPolicy**.

-Changes to the currently focused Node are being broadcast via the new **TraversalEvent** event.

 Public focus traversal API classes reside in **javafx.scene.traversal** package [1].